-Drawing from the Bible, literature, lyrics, and original prayers, William OMalley has composed a six-week cycle of morning, midday, and evening prayers and meditations.
+Drawing from the Bible, literature, lyrics, and original prayers, writer and teacher William O'Malley has composed a six-week cycle of morning, midday, and evening prayers and meditations.
 From Ash Wednesday to Easter Sunday, each entry provides spiritual nourishment.
-The books last sentence is: ""Holy Friend, the end is the beginning.
-Amen.""
+The book's last sentence is: "Holy Friend, the end is the beginning.
+Amen."

-William J. OMalley, a Jesuit priest, has published many popular books and articles on spirituality and Christian living, including Daily Prayers for Busy People.
-A teacher for over forty years, he currently teaches at Fordham Preparatory School in New York City.
+William J. OMalley, a Jesuit priest, has published many popular books and articles on spirituality and Christian living, including You'll Never Be Younger and The Week that Opened Forever.
+A teacher for over forty years, and best known for his appearance at the end of the filme, The Exorcist, he is now retired in new York City.